MI2CAST/causalBuilder/index.md

 layout: default
 ---

-Build causal statements by creating à-la-carte VSM causal templates.
-These templates are compatible with the MI2CAST checklist available in [github](https://github.com/vtoure/MI2CAST).
+Curation interface for generating customized molecular causal statements.
+The causal statements are compatible with the MI2CAST (Minimum Information about a Molecular Interaction Causal Statement) checklist available in [github](https://github.com/vtoure/MI2CAST) and take advantage of the [VSM framework](https://github.com/vsmjs/) to create causal templates.

 # Select the terms to add in the causal statement